IPCS INCHEM Home

 PREVENT GENERATION OF MISTS!

+Inhalation Cough.
+Use ventilation, local exhaust or breathing protection.
 Fresh air, rest.
-Seek medical attention if you feel unwell
+Seek medical attention if you feel unwell.

 Personal protection: filter respirator for organic gases and particulates adapted to the airborne concentration of the substance.
 Do NOT let this chemical enter the environment.
-Sweep spilled substance into sealable containers; if appropriate, moisten first to prevent dusting.
-Carefully collect remainder, then remove to safe place.
+Sweep spilled substance into sealable containers.
+If appropriate, moisten first to prevent dusting.
+Carefully collect remainder.
+Then store and dispose of according to local regulations.

 Provision to contain effluent from fire extinguishing.
 Separated from strong oxidants.
 Store in an area without drain or sewer access.